trenddreamer/TaxCalculatorV2/README.md

 I have a BaseUrl class in TaxCalculator.Web which stores the APIBaseURL

-I used .Net Core 3.1 since I understand that this is the version of .Net Core which is being used at PaySpace.

 Thank you for taking the time to test my app.